schmelto/abap/README.md

 ### Basic ALV Grid

 Following coding shows how to display a basic ALV Grid.
-Further it modify some ALV-functions and rename some columns.
+Further it modifies some ALV-functions and rename some columns.

 ```abap
 CLASS t001_alv DEFINITION.